 Heb 12:15 says, ‘See to it that no one fails to obtain the grace of God; that no root of bitterness springs up and causes trouble, and by it many become defiled’

-I have recently had to forgive someone who has hurt me.
+I have recently had to forgive someone who hurt me.
 It would be so easy to stay angry and keep plotting in my mind all of the things I would do “if I wasn’t a Christian”.
-The fact is, though, I AM a Christian!
-Being a Christian does not make me perfect, but it does show me a better way of living.
-Following Christ has shown me how to be the better person in a situation when people do their best to hurt me.
+The fact is, though, I am a Christian.

 How do you know you may have a root of bitterness?

 - Are you continually thinking destructive thoughts about someone?

 - Are you happy at the misfortune of somebody?